-Hooray Securities failed to maintain the requisite liquid capital on a total of eight days between May 2003 and March 2004 as a result of mistakes in calculating its liquid capital returns.
-Cho, who was not knowledgeable in calculating FRR, nonetheless signed on the FRR return at month's end.
-Cho also failed to act responsibly by:
+Hooray Securities failed to maintain the requisite liquid capital on a total of eight days between May 2003 and March 2004 as a result of miscalculating its liquid capital returns.
+Luk failed to act responsibly as he:

-- hiring an inexperienced member of staff to calculate FRR computations; - failing to ensure that member of staff was suitably trained and knowledgeable in FRR; and - failing to adequately supervise that member of staff in FRR computation.
+- hired an inexperienced member of staff to calculate FRR computations; - failed to ensure that he was suitably trained and knowledgeable in FRR; and - failed to adequately supervise him in FRR computation.

-Breach of Code of Conduct by employee
+Breach of Code of Conduct by an employee

-Between July and September 2004, a licensed representative of Hooray Securities breached the Code of Conduct as a result of the failures of Cho to:
+Between July and September 2004, a licensed representative of Hooray Securities breached the Code of Conduct as a result of Luk's failures to:

-- ensure tape recordings were maintained for at least three months; - implement measures to check the handling of orders by account executives by listening to tape recordings and checking order placing records; and - prevent discretionary trades from being conducted before receipt of proper written authorisations from clients.
+- ensure tape recordings were maintained for at least three months; - implement measures to check the handling of orders by account executives by listening to tape recordings and checking order placing records; and - prevent discretionary trades from being conducted before receipt of proper written authorisations from clients (Note 4).

-Lack of Internal Controls
+Lack of internal controls

 Between 27 July 2002 and 20 August 2003, a former sales director of Hooray Securities opened seven accounts in the name of seven persons given by a third party who was not a client of Hooray Securities.
 Without any written authorisation, the third party gave orders to the director to conduct transactions in the accounts in the shares of New Chinese Medicine Holdings Limited.
-Of the 30 days when New Chinese Medicine was traded in August and September 2002, the third party placed buy/sell orders through the accounts at the same price on 11 days.
+Of the 30 days when New Chinese Medicine was traded in August and September 2002, the third party placed buy/sell orders through some of the accounts at the same price on 11 days.

-Cho failed to ensure that Hooray Securities had written guidelines or procedures requiring a written authorisation for orders placed by a third party on behalf of an account holder.
-Further, Cho failed to ensure that somebody at Hooray Securities checked the contents of the calls recorded by the tape recording system to ascertain whether orders had been properly executed.
+Luk failed to ensure that Hooray Securities had written guidelines or procedures requiring a written authorisation for orders placed by a third party on behalf of an account holder.
+Further, Luk failed to ensure that somebody at Hooray Securities checked the contents of the calls recorded by the tape recording system to ascertain whether orders had been properly executed.